 - A copy of results from any recent medical tests

-- A list of recent medical procedures
+- List of recent medical procedures

 - Care preferences or restrictions

-When you arrive at the emergency room, a triage nurse will evaluate your signs and symptoms and check your vital signs.Priority of Patients
+When you arrive at the emergency room, a triage nurse will evaluate your symptoms and take your vital signs.

 Patients with life-threatening illnesses or injuries take priority for treatment in the ER, followed by seriously ill or unstable patients.
-We strive to make any patient’s time in the waiting room as pleasant and brief as possible.Registration
+All others will be seen in the order of arrival.
+We strive to make any patient’s time in the waiting room as pleasant and brief as possible.

-All patients are registered upon arrival.
-The registration clerk will ask for medical record and billing information.
-All patients will be medically screened, evaluated and stabilized, regardless of insurance or ability to pay.Who Will Treat Me?
+You will be registered after you have been seen by a medical professional.
+The registration clerk will obtain medical record and billing information.
+All patients will be medically screened, evaluated, and stabilized, regardless of insurance or ability to pay.

 Our specially trained staff works together to provide patients with quality expert care.
 Our team includes:

-- Board-certified physicians specializing in emergency medicine
+- Board-certified physicians specializing in emergency and/or family medicine

 - Nurses certified in emergency medicine and advanced cardiac life support